baoboa/pyqt5/doc/sphinx/introduction.rst

 License
 -------

-PyQt5 is licensed on all platforms under a commercial license and the GPL v3.
+PyQt5 is dual licensed on all platforms under the Riverbank Commercial License and the GPL v3.
 Your PyQt5 license must be compatible with your Qt license.
 If you use the GPL version then your own code must also use a compatible license.

 PyQt5, unlike Qt, is not available under the LGPL.